The Weather at

 greater accuracy.

-About Guyra’s
+About Guyra’s Weather

-Guyra is the highest town on the Northern Tablelands
+Guyra is the highest town on the Northern Tablelands and as such records the

-and as such records the lowest day time temperatures in the region.
-Overnight
+lowest day time temperatures in the region.
+Overnight temperatures however,

-is at the top of an exposed plateau where the wind may blow all night, whereas
+and Glen Innes.
+This is because Guyra is at the top of an exposed plateau where

-Armidale and Glen Innes are in protected valleys where cold air drainage and
+the wind may blow all night, whereas Armidale and Glen Innes are in protected

-temperature inversions are common events allowing overnight temperatures to
+valleys where cold air drainage and temperature inversions are common events

-drop to lower levels.
+allowing overnight temperatures to drop to lower levels.

-If you want to see snow on the Northern Tablelands, Guyra
+If you want to see snow on the Northern Tablelands, Guyra is the place to be

-is the place to be with an average of five snowfalls per year.
-Most years Guyra manages at least one good snowfall with snow several centimetres deep on the ground, easily enough to build a
+with an average of four to five snowfalls per year.
+Most years Guyra manages at

-good sized snow person!
-During such events the New England Highway is often
+easily enough to build a good sized snow person!
+During such events the New

-closed to the north and south of the town for a few hours or maybe a full
+England Highway is often closed to the north and south of the town for a

 extremes: